-&lt;sup>3 Each Police and Crime Panel consists of members appointed by the Secretary of State, those appointed by the local authorities covered within the policing area and members co-opted by the Panel.
+3 Each Police and Crime Panel consists of members appointed by the Secretary of State, those appointed by the local authorities covered within the policing area and members co-opted by the Panel.

-- reporting, annual governance processes and internal and external audit findings. - 1.4.3 The JAC Terms of Reference sets out the details of how this will be achieved. - 1.4.4 Any review of the Corporate Governance Framework will be informed by the work of the Corporate Governance Group, Internal Auditors and managers within the OPCC and DPP with responsibility for governance.
+- reporting, annual governance processes and internal and external audit findings. - 1.4.3 The JAC Terms of Reference sets out the details of how this will be achieved.
+The Terms of Reference are currently under review following the publication of the 2022 CIPFA Guidance for Audit Committees - 1.4.4 Any review of the Corporate Governance Framework will be informed by the work of the Corporate Governance Group, Internal Auditors and managers within the OPCC and DPP with responsibility for governance.
 In addition, comments made by external auditors and other review agencies and inspectorates will inform any review.

-2. Code of Corporate Governance 2022-23
+2. Code of Corporate Governance 2023-24